enlivenapp/CodeIgniter4-Slug-Library/README.md

 # CodeIgniter4 Slug Library

-## Notice: NOT Compatible with CodeIgniter 2 or 3
+## Notice: NOT Compatible with CodeIgniter < v4

  This library is designed to help you generate friendly uri strings for your content stored in the database.

- For example if you have a blog post table then you would want uri strings such as: mysite.com/post/my-post-title
+ For example if you have a blog post table then you would want uri strings such as: example.com/post/my-post-title

  The problem with this is each post needs a unique uri string and this library is designed to handle that for you.

- So if you add another with the same uri or title it would convert it to: mysite.com/post/my-post-title-2
+ So if you add another with the same uri or title it would convert it to: example.com/post/my-post-title-2

  # Requirements

  * CodeIgniter4
- * PHP >7.0
+ * PHP > v7.0
  * Some form of database supported by Query Builder

  # Usage